-- 1. One accessory Dwelling Unit will be permitted for each conforming lot.
+- One accessory Dwelling Unit will be permitted for each conforming lot.
 ADU'S must meet the following conditions: - a.
 The ADU should maintain the exterior character of the principle building and should maintain a subordinate use relative to the principle structure. - b.
 Prior to issuance of a building permit for an ADU the applicant shall provide proof that the proposed use is in compliance with the State of Maine Plumbing Code; that the existing septic field, if not to be expanded, is in proper working order; and that all other State, Federal or Local codes have been met.

 - c.
-ADU shall not be converted into dwelling without approval of the Planning Board. - and may not exceed 900 square feet in total area or 75% of the existing principal single-family dwelling unit, whichever is less.
+ADU shall not be converted into dwelling without approval of the Planning Board. - d.
+ADU shall have a minimum size 190 Square feet and may not exceed 900 square feet in total area or 75% of the existing principal single-family dwelling unit, whichever is less.